 Also in Marin County, the Spirit Rock Meditation Center is cradled by oak-studded rolling hills in the sunny San Geronimo Valley.
 The center offers classes on Buddhism and meditation, as well as weeklong meditation retreats.

-10. Visit a Small Organic Farm
+17. Visit a Small Organic Farm in Sonoma

 California is on the forefront of organic farming and produces almost half the organic food products in the country (including nearly 70 percent of the nation's organic vegetables).
 Organic farming has a mission of enhancing biodiversity and restoring ecological harmony, along with supplying consumers with pesticide-free fruits, vegetables, nuts, and other food commodities.